jamieadams-nerd/ha-security/ha-logger/README.md

 # High-Assurance Logger Project Concept

 This project provides a high-assurance event logging library (the “logger”) for security-critical systems.
-One goal is to make it very hard for developers to log the wrong thing, or forget mandatory security fields.
+A primary goal is to make it very hard for developers to log the wrong thing, or forget mandatory security fields.
 The library forces a consistent, structured event format that is suitable for audits, forensics, and formal security evaluations.

 The logger is written in Rust, but the design is language-neutral.
 The same ideas could be applied to C, C++, or other languages.